EightBitGuru/FAST-40/README.md

 The following improvements and enhancements may make it into the project if time, motivation, and code space permit:

-* Make the SHIFT/RUNSTOP sequence modification dependent on JiffyDOS presence
 * Optimise the line-redraw logic, which is currently somewhat inefficient
 * Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler
 * Add a SHIFT modifier to the CTRL-delay function to toggle a full hold on scrolling until released